-Healthcare is among the few industries -- alongside aviation, defense, space research, and law -- where precision in decision-making and certainty in action are of the highest importance.
+Healthcare is among the few industries -- alongside aviation, defense, space research, and law, where precision in decision-making and certainty in action is of the highest importance.
 That’s because every major decision and action in this field can directly impact human life and health.
-To gain certainty and precision, healthcare organizations and professionals need accurate and reliable data.
+To gain certainty and precision, and to improve the quality of healthcare delivery, healthcare organizations and professionals need to adapt to the latest advancements in technology.

-By leveraging all this data using analytics, healthcare institutions are able to provide better outcomes for patients as well as healthcare providers, such as:
+By leveraging all this data using analytics, healthcare institutions can provide better outcomes for patients as well as healthcare providers, such as:

 And how exactly is big data leading to these outcomes?

 Big Data Analytics and Data Science- How it is Aiding Healthcare

 The demand and benefits of big data in healthcare are at an all-time high.
 In addition to helping them solve existing problems, big data along with other techniques like data mining, statistics, modelling, machine learning, and artificial intelligence also enables healthcare professionals to perform predictive analysis.
 Predictive analysis allows the professionals to identify emerging issues in patients and preemptively take actions that lead to the best patient outcomes.